flyctory.com

 Laslo Djere vs. Ramkumar Ramathan 3-6 6-4 7-6(2) 6-2

 The match started with a thrilling situation: Djere slided away and slightly cut his knee in the fifth game.
 He could play on, also due to medical treatment in the court change break.
-Nevertheless, India took advantage of that situation, broke Serbia right after the medical.
+Nevertheless, the Indian team took advantage of that situation, broke Serbia right after the medical.
 Ramathan finally did not allow any opportunity for Djere to come back to the first set and won 6-3.

 In the second set, Djere better understood how to challenge Ramanathan’s game.
 Thus, the Indian did not manage to go to the net as frequent as possible.
 Not too much of a challenge for the serving players in the second set, before Djere got into deep trouble in the ninth match.
 The Serbian survived, but Ramathan did worse in his service – finally, a double fault sealed his faith and a tied set score.